-Not all the content on your website can be accessible to the general public.
-To generate revenue, you can turn some valuable pages and posts into premium products and sell them to people who are in need.
+Not all the content on your website is accessible to the general public.
+To generate revenue, you can turn some valuable pages and posts into premium products and sell them to people in need.

-However, to achieve that, it requires a lot of setups on your WordPress website.
-You either need to switch your regular blog to an e-commerce site by using Shopify or BigCommerce, or install WordPress ecommerce plugins.
-The thing is, you don’t intend to sell every content on your website, just doing it occasionally instead.
-Creating an ecommerce site seems too much for what you are really asking for.
+However, you must set up many things on your WordPress website to achieve that.
+You must switch your regular blog to an e-commerce site using Shopify or BigCommerce or install WordPress eCommerce plugins.
+You don’t intend to sell every piece of content on your website; do it occasionally instead.
+Creating an e-commerce site seems too much to meet your requirements.

 Fortunately, you can sell your premium content as digital products to customers using Gravity Form.
-They only need to pick their favorite products, fill in the form, and the plugin will take care of the rest.
+They only need to pick their favorite products and fill out the form; the plugin will cover the rest.

 Sounds interesting?
 Read on to explore how to install and set up Gravity Forms to put your precious works for sale effortlessly and safely.